FikaWorks/kubectl-plugins/README.md

 ```

 ```
-Run a cron job immediately by extracting the Job spec and creating a Job instance thereof.
+Run a CronJob immediately as Job by extracting the Job spec and creating a Job instance thereof.

 Usage: